mate-academy/qa_pw_conduit_github_actions/README.md

 1. Create new workflow file `conduit-api-testing.yml` under the `.github/workflows` folder.
 2. Define the workflow with two jobs `run-api-tests` and `generate-and-publish-report`.
 3. The first job `run-api-tests` should:
-- add steps to install the Playwright dependencies: Node.js, npm packages and browsers.
+- Add steps to install the Playwright dependencies: Node.js, npm packages and browsers.
-- trigger the API tests;
+- Trigger the API tests;
-- upload the `allure_results` artifact.
+- Upload the `allure_results` artifact.
 4. The second job `generate-and-publish-report` should:
-- download the `allure_results` artifact;
+- Download the `allure_results` artifact;
-- install JAVA and Allure CLI;
+- Install JAVA and Allure CLI;
-- generate allure report to the `_site` folder;
+- Generate allure report to the `_site` folder;
 - Upload pages artifact;
 - Deploy to GitHub Pages.
 (Remember to enable publishing from the GitHub Actions in the Settings > Pages).